IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Evaluation

 \subsection{\namex{} Predictor}

 Predictors are effective in reducing SLA violations.
 Most previous work on inference pipeline serving \cite{razavi2022fa2, hu2021scrooge, hu2021rim, crankshaw2020inferline} has done reactive auto-configuration.
 In reactive approaches, configuration changes occur with live load monitoring and in response to load changes. \cite{zhang2019mark, zhou2022aquatope} for predicting load before load changes. \namex{} uses a proactive approach using an LSTM predictor that takes advantage of historical data.
 The ablation analysis provided in Figures \ref{fig:predictor-abelation-sla} shows that using the LSTM predictor is beneficial in reducing SLA violations in all pipelines with a negligible difference in resource consumption.
 The LSTM module is trained in less than ten minutes for the 14 days of Twitter traces; therefore, using it is practical in real-world scenarios.
+Furthermore, comparing with the baseline, which is a predictor that has complete knowledge of the load in the future interval (ground truth of the LSTM predictor), shows that in the case of video, audio-qa and audio-sent pipelines, the \namex{} predictor performs well with the baseline predictor.
+Moreover, the baseline predictor results in sum-nlp and the nlp results show that better load predictions in the prediction module can also potentially result in further reduction in SLA.